Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Introduction

 \subsubsection{Global Covariance}

-Let $\Omega_1,\Omega_2$ be two convex planar domains with a smooth boundary and positive curvature, and let $F_1,F_2$ be their normalized error functions for the lattice counting problem as defined in \eqref{eq:normalized_error_function}.
+Let $\Omega_1,\Omega_2$ be two convex planar domains, each with a boundary which is smooth and has positive curvature, and let $F_1,F_2$ be their normalized error functions for the lattice counting problem as defined in \eqref{eq:normalized_error_function}.
 It was shown by Bleher that these functions have an asymptotic density, and he also gave a formula for their variance.
-We explore the covariance of these function, where the covariance of $F_1$ and $F_2$ is \begin{definition}[Covariance] \end{definition}
+We explore the covariance of these functions, where the covariance of $F_1$ and $F_2$ is given by the following definition. \begin{definition}[Covariance] \end{definition}